AlterMannomann/SQL/README.md

 ## Subtree structure
 Any point can have any number of subtrees.
 The limitation lies on position and available ressources.
 If a higher dimension has already used the position, the subtree can only spread up to the dimension that holds equivalent position values.
-Aim is, that all values exist in all dimension, but parentship can be different through overflow events on different points.
+Aim is, that all values exist in all dimension, but parentship can be different through overflow events on different coordinates of a tree or subtree.

 ## The foam thing
 **not implemented yet**